+- Written description of the proposed project;

+- Total Energy savings (MBTU/yr)

+- Annual Electricity savings kWh

+- Electrical demand reduction (kW)

+- Annual Natural Gas savings (Therms/yr)

+- Annual Pounds CO2 saved electricity

+- Annual Pounds CO2 saved NG

+- Annual water savings (gallons)

+- Renewable energy capacity (kW)

+- Renewable electrical production (kWh)

+- Operational cost (\$) savings

+- Estimate of the useful life of each ECM.
+Cut sheets supporting useful life;

+- The total project capital cost required for each ECM including soft costs;

+- Operating cost assumption(s)

+- Expected percent energy savings above code (e.g. "as designed, the facility is expected to be XX% more energy efficient than required by Philadelphia's building energy code.")
-- Written description of the proposed project; - Expected annual energy savings (BTUs), electrical demand reduction (kW), water savings (CCF), renewable energy capacity (kW), renewable electrical production (kWh) and operational cost (\$) savings.
-Evaluation of savings may need to include weather normalization, where applicable; - Estimate of the useful life of each ECM.
-Cut sheets supporting useful life; - The total project capital cost required for each ECM including soft costs; - Operating cost assumption(s); - Clear and logical step-by-step calculations detailing the estimated annual energy savings, peak electrical demand reduction, and/or water usage and cost reductions. - Must be detailed and orderly enough that the Program Administrator can follow the calculation process without prior knowledge of the project; - Document assumptions and inputs to calculations (e.g., hours of operation, load factors, power factor, motor efficiencies, etc.) and use consistent calculations throughout (as appropriate); - Key numbers should be easily identifiable (circled, bold, highlighted, etc.) with correct units shown; - The ECM Survey should also include:

-- Page numbers, especially if needed to reference numbers on other pages; - A copy of proposed relevant equipment specs, data sheets, etc.; - At least twelve consecutive months, when available, of most recent historical electric, natural gas and/or water consumption for the account(s) affected by the project; this may be presented in the form of utility bills or a spreadsheet compilation of historical energy and/or water data.
+- Clear and logical step-by-step calculations detailing the estimated annual energy savings, peak electrical demand reduction, and/or water usage and cost reductions. - Must be detailed and orderly enough that the Program Administrator can follow the calculation process without prior knowledge of the project; - Document assumptions and inputs to calculations (e.g., hours of operation, load factors, power factor, motor efficiencies, etc.) and use consistent calculations throughout (as appropriate); - Key numbers should be easily identifiable (circled, bold, highlighted, etc.) with correct units shown; - The ECM Survey should also include: - Page numbers, especially if needed to reference numbers on other pages; - A copy of proposed relevant equipment specs, data sheets, etc.; - At least twelve consecutive months, when available, of most recent historical electric, natural gas and/or water consumption for the account(s) affected by the project; this may be presented in the form of utility bills or a spreadsheet compilation of historical energy and/or water data.
 If other energy providers are relevant to the project (examples: propane, fuel oil, district steam), that historical information should be provided as well. - Building must be established in Energy Star Portfolio Manager.
 C-PACE Property Owners are required to report and disclose energy and water usage to the City of Philadelphia on an annual basis through the City's benchmarking program.
 Details on compliance deadlines and links to reporting templates can be found on the Philadelphia Office of Sustainability website.
 For detailed information on how to submit data to the City of Philadelphia once it is entered in Portfolio Manager, please see this Reporting Guide. - For any C-PACE Projects consisting of Renewable Energy Improvements, Property Owners must submit to the Program Administrator an annual comparison of the actual production and expected production.
 The data submission deadline is June 30 in each calendar year.